puppetlabs/puppet-docs/source/puppet/5.3/hiera_merging.md

 ### First

-A first-found lookup doesn’t merge anything; it returns the first value found, and ignores the rest.
+A first-found lookup doesn’t merge anything: it returns the first value found, and ignores the rest.
 This is Hiera’s default behavior.

 Specify this merge behavior with one of these:
 * `'first'`